Mason Rudolph (American football): Tennessee Titans

 On March 15, 2024, Rudolph signed a one-year deal with the Tennessee Titans.

-Rudolph made his first appearance of the season in Week 4 against the Miami Dolphins.
+Rudolph made his Titans debut in Week 4 against the Dolphins on Monday Night Football.
 He replaced an injured Will Levis in the first half and led the Titans on seven scoring drives, securing their first win of the season with a 31–12 road victory.
 Rudolph started in the Week 7 matchup against the Bills after Levis was ruled out with a shoulder injury.
 During the 34–10 road loss, Rudolph completed 25-of-40 passes for 215 yards and a touchdown.

-After a blowout 52–14 road loss to the Lions in Week 8, Rudolph had his statistical best game of the season against the New England Patriots.
-In the 20–17 overtime victory, he completed 20-of-33 passes for 240 yards, two touchdowns, and an interception.
-This marked Rudolph's first game throwing for multiple touchdowns as a member of the Titans.
+After a blowout 52–14 road loss to the Lions in Week 8, Rudolph had his statistical best game of the season against the New England Patriots the following week.
+Rudolph finished the 20–17 overtime victory completing 20-of-33 passes for 240 yards, two touchdowns, and an interception.
+This marked his first game throwing for multiple touchdowns as a member of the Titans.
 However, Levis returned to the starting lineup in Week 10 after recovering from injury.

 Rudolph made his next appearance in the Week 15 matchup against the Bengals.
 After Levis threw his third interception of the game, Rudolph was sent in during the third quarter.
 He completed 21-of-26 passes for 209 yards, two touchdowns, and an interception for a season-high passing rating of 109.5, but the Titans lost 37–27.
 Rudolph started the next two games against the Colts and Jaguars, both road losses, before alternating with Levis in the season finale against the Houston Texans.

 Rudolph finished the 2024 season with 1,450 passing yards, nine touchdowns, and nine interceptions to go along with 25 carries for 106 yards and a touchdown in eight games and five starts.